 - Fortified cereals and breads: A lot of fortified breads and cereals contain extra iron – you might have even noticed this with Baby’s first cereal mix as a baby – which saves you from having to sneak in any extra iron on your own!

-If you’re offering options for Baby to eat these kinds of foods throughout the day, your little one will probably be getting all the iron she needs.
+If you’re offering options for Baby to eat these kinds of foods throughout the day, your little one will probably be getting all the iron they need.
 Whether you serve your little one ground beef meatballs with a vitamin C rich tomato sauce, or have to sneak some silken tofu into a berry smoothie, remember that your little one might sometimes refuse the food you offer, and that’s totally normal.
-If you keep trying, she will get the nutrients she needs in the end.
+If you keep trying, they will get the nutrients they need in the end.

 - Robert D. Baker, Frank R. Greer, The Committee on Nutrition.
 “Diagnosis and Prevention of Iron Deficiency and Iron-Deficiency Anemia in Infants and Young Children (0–3 Years of Age).”
 Pediatrics.
 126(5):1040-1050.
 November 2010.
 Retrieved January 4 2017. http://pediatrics.aappublications.org/content/126/5/1040.